Caesarean birth

 If you are taking regular medicines or are a diabetic, your obstetrician will give you specific instructions about your medicines.

-Come to the hospital at the time written you were told by your obstetrician.
-Go to the Maternity Unit.
+Come to the hospital at the time you were told by your obstetrician.
+Go to the Pregnancy, Birthing and Newborn unit.

-Your partner or support person should stay with you from the time you come to the hospital until your baby is born.
+Your support person should stay with you from the time you come to the hospital until your baby is born.
 This is in case the time of your surgery is moved forward or delayed.

 You and your baby stay together at all times unless you, your baby, or both of you have a medical problem.